Azure-Samples/Cognitive-Services-Voice-Assistant/clients/csharp-dotnet-core/voice-assistant-test/README.md

 ### Generating WAV files using Speech CLI

+When you write tests with voice input, instead of recording WAV files, you can create them by using Microsoft Text-to-Speech service.
 The Speech CLI is a command line tool for using the Speech service without writing any code.
-With your Speech subscription key and region information ready, within minutes you can run text-to-speech to generate WAV files for testing on a single string in a command line or a collection of strings from a file.

-Once you have your subscription key and region identifier (ex. eastus, westus), run the following commands to setup and generate a Hello world WAV file.
+With your Speech subscription key and region information (ex. eastus, westus) ready, within minutes you can run text-to-speech to generate WAV files for testing on a single string directly from the command line or a collection of strings from a file.
+Following are commands to setup and generate a Hello world WAV file on the fly.

 spx config @key --set YOUR-SUBSCRIPTION-KEY\
 spx config @region --set YOUR-REGION-ID\